 Schema is an SEO tactic that tells the search engines what your data means, not just what it says.
 As digital marketing techniques are always evolving, evidenced by Google’s announcement of RankBrain late 2015, we expect to see updates like these.
-Google recently updated its guidelines for local business reviews around when you can use schema markup.
+Google recently updated its guidelines for local business reviews which clarify when you can and should use structured data (schema) markup.

 “It’s important to note that including schema (or any other structured markup format) in your code is not a quick and dirty SEO “hack” – instead, think of schema as a best practice to make it easier for search engines to find and display your content.” – Wordstream